12 Best Restaurants in Antigua, Guatemala (Non-traditional Food)

 Sharing is caring:

 Where to Eat in Antigua, Guatemala

-Here are the restaurants and cafes I enjoyed the most in Antigua:
+Here are the best restaurants and cafes I enjoyed the most during my stay in Antigua:

 This is a tasty restaurant with lots of vegetarian/vegan options and a nice, relaxing outdoor garden.
 I recommend their chilaquiles.
 Great for brunch or lunch.